ArctosDB/documentation-wiki/_documentation/container.markdown

 ### Description

-`Container.Description VARCHAR(255) null`
+`Container .
+Description VARCHAR(255) null`

- is a useful expansion of Label.
+Description is a useful expansion of Label.
 "Room 363" is useful as a label, but something like "the processing room in the south wing of the Biology Annex" may be expeditious.

 ### Install Date

 `Container_History .
-Install_Date DATETIME not null`
+Install_Date DATE(7) not null`

- is the date on which the Parent Container was last changed, *i.e.*, the date on which the Container was placed in its parent.
+Install Date is the date on which the Parent Container was last changed, *i.e.*, the date on which the Container was placed in its parent.

 ### Remarks

-`Container.container_remarks VARCHAR(255) null`
+`Container .
+Container_Remarks VARCHAR(255) null`

-is the place to record notes and about the container or its contents.
+This is the place to record notes and about the container or its contents.
 Remarks are especially useful in explaining the nature and treatment of legacy containers (*i.e.,* containers without barcode labels).

 ### Print Flag

-`Container.print_fg NUMBER(1) null`
+`Container .
+Print_Fg NUMBER(22) null`

- is a temporary flag that can be set for the purpose of printing container labels.
+Print Flag is a temporary flag that can be set for the purpose of printing container labels.

 ### Width, Height, and Length

-`Container.width NUMBER null`
+`Container . width NUMBER(22) null`

-`Container.height NUMBER null`
+`Container . height NUMBER(22) null`

-`Container.length NUMBER null`
+`Container . length NUMBER(22) null`

-Dimensions of a container in centimeters.
+These are the dimensions of a container in centimeters.
 Decimal fractions can be used.
 Because movement of objects involves two barcode scans that relate a child container to a parent container, there is a risk of accidentally reversing these two values.
 These dimensions